BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </div>

 <p>
-In the book, von Neumann takes an affable yet professional tone with most people with whom he corresponds.
+In the book, von Neumann takes an affable yet professional tone with many of those with whom he corresponds.
 </p>

 <p>